 - When you start trading in the share market, you will need a demat account without which buying or selling shares is not possible.
 But if you invest in mutual funds, you don’t need any such account.

 - While investing in a mutual fund, you can invest a systematic way which is called SIP.
 Such systematic plans help you to be disciplined in finance.
 The investment which you do every month is handled by the fund manager.
 In another hand, while investing in shares you need personal attention and prompt trade decision to continue the investment every month.

-- While investing in a mutual fund, you need to pay fund management charges, early redemption charges, a front-end load upon initial purchase, back-end load upon sale, etc. If you invest directly in the share market, what you only need to pay is the brockage to the stoke broker.
+- While investing in a mutual fund, you need to pay fund management charges, early redemption charges, a front-end load upon initial purchase, a back-end load upon sale, etc. If you invest directly in the share market, what you only need to pay is the brokerage to the stoke broker.

 - Every investor knows that a diversified portfolio is the best for earning maximum profit with minimum risk.
 One can easily have a diversified portfolio if the investment is done by mutual funds.
 But while investing directly, creating such a large diversified portfolio is a really confusing task.

 - Another benefit of investing in a mutual fund is the tax benefit.
 If you invest in ELSS you can save tax up to 1.5 lakhs under Section 80CCG and 80C.
 Whereas the profit earned in shares is a taxable income.

 - The profit which you earn by investing in the mutual fund is shared by the investor and the AMC.
 But the earning in the share market is your sole income and no one can take a share of it.